 The Company holds equity interests in two joint ventures (collectively, the THATIC JV) with Higon Information Technology Co., Ltd. (THATIC), a third-party Chinese entity.
-As of December 25, 2021 and December 26, 2020, the carrying value of the investment was zero.
+As of December 31, 2022 and December 25, 2021, the carrying value of the investment was zero.

 In February 2016, the Company licensed certain of its intellectual property (Licensed IP) to the THATIC JV, payable over several years upon achievement of certain milestones.
 The Company also receives a royalty based on the sales of the THATIC JV's products developed on the basis of such Licensed IP.
 The Company classifies Licensed IP and royalty income associated with the February 2016 agreement as Licensing gain within operating income.
-During 2021, the Company recognized \$12 million of licensing gain from royalty income under the agreement.
-The Company recognized \$60 million as licensing gain associated with the Licensed IP during 2019.
-As of December 25, 2021 and December 26, 2020, the Company had no receivables from the THATIC JV.
+During 2022 and 2021, the Company recognized \$102 million in licensing gain from a milestone achievement and royalty income and \$12 million of licensing gain from royalty income under the agreement, respectively.
+As of December 31, 2022 and December 25, 2021, the Company had no receivables from the THATIC JV.